lucasfcosta/blog/_posts/2019-02-10-terminal-guide-2019.md

 # `neovim`

-`vIM` is my text-editor of choice and has a special place in my heart [and my ankle](https://pbs.twimg.com/media/DY65vJAW0AEfF-h.jpg).
+`vim` is my text-editor of choice and has a special place in my heart [and my ankle](https://pbs.twimg.com/media/DY65vJAW0AEfF-h.jpg).

-**`neovim` is another version of `vIM`**.
-It has all of `vIM`'s standard keybindings, the same features, and is fully compatible with `vIM` configuration options.
+**`neovim` is another version of `vim`**.
+It has all of `vim`'s standard keybindings, the same features, and is fully compatible with `vim` configuration options.

-To avoid the annoying seconds in which `vIM` would freeze during tasks like syntax-checks, `neovim` lets you run jobs asynchronously.
+To avoid the annoying seconds in which `vim` would freeze during tasks like syntax-checks, `neovim` lets you run jobs asynchronously.

 It also supports scripts not only written in VimL — not my favourite language, let's put it like that — but also scripts written in [LUA](https://www.lua.org/home.html).